 - 1. Ensure that all new developments have adequate off-road parking.
 This is mandated in housing policy HP9. - 2.
-Provide a larger town centre on-street car parking control zone with better clarity for users, more blue badge spaces and assess the underuse of parking areas.
-The onstreet car parking zone is currently poorly signed and subject to misunderstanding.
-Clear signage, designation and delineation of car parking bay areas without yellow lining is required to assist users.
-This will be achieved via policy GAP7. - 3.
+Provide a larger town centre on-street car parking control zone, more blue badge spaces and assess the underuse of parking areas.
+The on-street car parking zone is currently poorly signed and subject to misunderstanding.
+Clear signage, designation and delineation of car parking bay areas is required to assist users.
+This will be achieved by policy GAP7. - 3.
 Increase the parking capacity within the town.
-This will be achieved by permitting multilevel parking at the station and also, where it is proven necessary, on the northern Tesco car park.
+This will be achieved by permitting multi-level parking at the station and also, where it is proven necessary, on the northern Tesco car park.
 More cycle parking provision is also needed to encourage this mode of transport and to meet existing demands.
-This is embodied in Policy GAP5.
+This is embodied in Policy GAP5. - 4.
 Encourage people that drive to the town to park at the station, Tesco or Festival Hall car parks.
-These three car parks are best described as 'interceptor' car parks as they have the potential to capture vehicles before they enter the town centre (see

-- 4. Figure 10 in section 11.4).
+These three car parks are best described as 'interceptor' car parks as they have the potential to capture vehicles before they enter the town centre (see Figure 4 in section 11.4).
 To work effectively, new accesses will need to be created off the Causeway or Hylton Road for the Tesco car park and off Tor Way for the Festival Hall car park.
 This will be achieved by policy GAP6 and by the sign and design improvements detailed in policy GAP7. - 5.
 Encourage the creation of residents' parking zones in all areas adjacent to the town centre and Station.
 This will prevent commuters and town centre employees from occupying residents' parking areas.
 This will be encouraged by policy GAP8. - 6.
 Work with EHDC and Network Rail and others to provide preferential parking rates for town centre workers at the station and/or the Tesco car parks.
-This will be achieved by policy GAP8.
+This will be achieved by policy GAP8. - 5.3.4 Getting Around Objective 4 (GAO4)